Skip to main content

 no-string-length-0

-Disallows checking for empty strings via the length method in favor of direct comparison to an empty string, since the latter is shorter and easier to read.
+Disallows checking for empty strings via the length method in favor of direct comparison to an empty string.

 Rule Details